dunglas/frankenphp/docs/performance.md

 but your app must be adapted to be compatible with this mode: you need to create a worker script and to be sure that the app is not leaking memory.

-## Don't use musl with the default allocator
+## Don't use musl

-The Alpine Linux variant of the official Docker images and the default frankenphp-arch binaries on our Releases page are using [the musl libc](https://musl.libc.org).
+The Alpine Linux variant of the official Docker images and the default binaries we provide are using [the musl libc](https://musl.libc.org).

 PHP is known to be [slower](https://gitlab.alpinelinux.org/alpine/aports/-/issues/14381) when using this alternative C library instead of the traditional GNU library, especially when compiled in ZTS mode (thread-safe), which is required for FrankenPHP.
 The difference can be significant in a heavily threaded environment.